Peter42306/SoccerPlayersTeamsFiltering/README.md

 - View football teams and players
 - See which players and coaches belong to which team
-- Filtering for players by position and team.
+- Filtering for players by position and team
 - Use the seeded demo data

 ## Stack